 One persistent rumor Aniston has fought against is the notion that she doesn't want to have children.
 She addressed this during her interview with Vanity Fair, particularly, pointing out the sexist nature of rumors that Pitt and her split because he wanted children and she didn't.

-"A man divorcing would never be accused of choosing career over children,” she said.
-“That really pissed me off.
-I’ve never in my life said I didn’t want to have children.
+"A man divorcing would never be accused of choosing career over children," she said at the time.
+"That really pissed me off.
+I've never in my life said I didn't want to have children.
 I did and I do and I will!
 The women that inspire me are the ones who have careers and children; why would I want to limit myself?
-I’ve always wanted to have children, and I would never give up that experience for a career.
+I've always wanted to have children, and I would never give up that experience for a career.
 I want to have it all."

 "I have grown tired of being part of this narrative, she wrote.
 "Yes, I may become a mother someday, and since I'm laying it all out there, if I ever do, I will be the first to let you know.
 But I'm not in pursuit of motherhood because I feel incomplete in some way, as our celebrity news culture would lead us all to believe.
 I resent being made to feel 'less than' because my body is changing and/or I had a burger for lunch and was photographed from a weird angle and therefore deemed one of two things: 'pregnant' or 'fat.'"

 "The sheer amount of resources being spent right now by press trying to simply uncover whether or not I am pregnant (for the bajillionth time... but who's counting) points to the perpetuation of this notion that women are somehow incomplete, unsuccessful, or unhappy if they're not married with children," she added.

 Aniston continued to stress the harmful messages being given to young women especially.

 "The message that girls are not pretty unless they're incredibly thin, that they're not worthy of our attention unless they look like a supermodel or an actress on the cover of a magazine is something we're all willingly buying into," she wrote.
 "This conditioning is something girls then carry into womanhood."